-The optimum protocols for a specific application can vary.
+The optimum antibody protocol for a specific application can vary.
 These include, but are not limited to: fixation, heat-retrieval method, incubation times, and tissue section thickness and detection kit used.
-Due to the superior sensitivity of these unique reagents, the recommended incubation times may not be applicable to other detection systems, as results may vary.
+Due to the superior sensitivity of these unique reagents, the recommended incubation times may vary.
 The data sheet recommendations and protocols are based on exclusive use of products manufactured for StatLab.
 Ultimately, it is the responsibility of the investigator to determine optimal conditions.
 These products are tools that can be used for interpretation of morphological findings in conjunction with other diagnostic tests and pertinent clinical data by a qualified pathologist.